 You will be on your way to becoming a certified manufacturing engineer upon completion of TCC’s Manufacturing Engineering program.
-Manufacturing jobs are a major factor driving Tulsa’s economy, and you can find your place in the industry working in such roles as machinist, assembler and technician.
-TCC provides training for entry-level positions in manufacturing to help Tulsa area manufacturers meet the growing demand for skilled worker.
+Manufacturing jobs are a major factor driving Tulsa’s economy, and you can find your place in the industry working in such roles as machinist, assembler, and technician.
+TCC provides training for entry-level positions in manufacturing to help Tulsa area manufacturers meet the growing demand for skilled workers.

 TCC provides several Engineering Technology options to prepare you for employment after receiving your Workforce Development Associate in Applied Science degree.
-Our programs include General Education courses, common core classes (part of all of the Engineering Technology programs listed below) and specialized classes for each technology area.
+Our programs include General Education courses, common core classes (part of all of the Engineering Technology programs), and specialized classes for each technology area.

 Workforce Development Degree Information

 Workforce development degree and certificate programs are designed to prepare students for direct entry into the workforce.
 They may advance students within their current career positions or open doors to new career opportunities.
 Coursework may apply towards a degree at a four-year university; check with an advisor for further information.
 The number of hours that apply to a degree will vary from one university to another.

 Earn National Certification

 TCC's Manufacturing Engineering classes follow the objectives of the Certified Production Technician, which adheres to specifications set by the Manufacturing Standard Skills Certification, a national industry-standard certifying body.